 Pour over is usually single serve and uses fewer grounds, but you can make multi serve pour over coffee if you have large enough filters.
 Just make sure you use the same ratio of coffee to water or you could end up with a terrible cup of coffee.

 Why Do Coffee Drinkers Enjoy Pour Over Coffee?

 Pour over coffee is popular with coffee drinkers because it’s so cheap and simple.
 It allows you to have a flavorsome smooth coffee with absolutely no bits in the comfort of your own home.

-It’s clear and consistent.
+The best pour over is clear and consistent.
 The water travels through the coffee grounds at its own pace so it can capture the oils and fragrances of the coffee.
 The filter also helps capture any of the dirtier oils that might stain your cup.

+Pour over coffee provides a big caffeine hit.
+It's not as strong as cold brew, but it's stronger than instant or drip coffee.
 Pour over coffee can also be healthier because the slower brewing helps to remove the cholesterol from your coffee.
 This helps decrease your risk of cardiovascular issues.

 How Baristas Make Pour Over Coffee (Tools & Equipment)